Utah and Arizona are two states that have breathtaking scenery. Here are our favorite things to do along the Utah/Arizona border.

-In the southwest corner of Utah, near St. George is a great hike to an area called Yant Flat.
+In the southwest corner of Utah, near St. George, is a great hike to Yant Flat.
 It’s a relatively short and easy hike to do and leads you to a really unique area.

 Once you’re there, you actually need to keep exploring because the scenery changes.
 The rock formations are patterned and resemble a dragon’s back.

 But they’ve actually been nicknamed ‘the Candy Cliffs’ because of the orange and white swirled colors.

 There are places to camp along the way to the trail, but the road can be a bit rough.
 A short 8-mile drive to the trail took about 35 minutes to get to!

 Just a little ways past St. George, Utah, is where you’ll find two state parks.
 They are relatively similar in that they are both reservoirs and surrounded by a rocky landscape.

 They are great places to swim or paddle around for the afternoon.
 Quail Creek has your typical water activities available, while Sand Hollow actually has some off-roading trails to do.

 The rocks are a bit redder at sand hollow and are an interesting contrast with the water.